-Further, it is essential that researchers obtain from clients a written guarantee that the client will not attempt to re-identify participants unless the above conditions are met.
-For further discussion consult the ESOMAR/GRBN Guideline on Duty of Care: Protecting Research Data Subjects from Harm.
+Further, it is essential that researchers obtain from clients a written guarantee that the client will not attempt to re-identify data subjects including reverse engineering deidentification protections unless the above conditions are met.
+For further details consult the ESOMAR/GRBN Guideline on Duty of Care: Protecting Research Data Subjects from Harm.

-Researchers also must ensure that any personal data shared with a subcontractor be limited to what is required to perform the subcontracted task(s) and that the subcontractor has the necessary information security procedures in place to protect the data.
+Researchers must ensure that any personal data shared with a subcontractor be limited to what is required to perform the subcontracted task(s) and that the subcontractor has the necessary information security procedures in place to protect the data.
 The subcontractor's responsibility for data protection must be clearly documented and agreed.